 Professor of Medicine

-Advice for the generation, genotyping, breeding, and maintenance of genetically altered mice
+Advice for generation, genotyping, breeding, and maintenance of genetically altered mice

 Consultations on general approaches and overall project design are provided by Dr. Miner.

-The DRC Subsidizes use of the Siteman Cancer Center ES Cell Core, which provides six different lines of germline-proven ES cells; grows and transfects them by electroporation; picks and expands drug-resistant colonies; freezes colonies and retains them while they are screened by the investigator for homologous recombination or transgene integration/expression; and expands positive colonies for further analysis and/or for injection into blastocysts or morulae.
-The Core will also grow targeted ES cells obtained from entities affiliated with the International Knockout Mouse Consortium (IKMC) and assists investigators in karyotyping successfully targeted clones.
+The Core provides eight different lines of germline-proven ES cells (B6/Blu, B6/GFP, B6-13, EDJ22, LK-1, R1, SCC10, SWT16); grows and transfects ES cells by electroporation; picks and expands drug-resistant colonies; freezes colonies and retains them while they are screened by the investigator for homologous recombination or transgene integration/expression; and expands positive colonies for further analysis and/or for injection into blastocysts or morulae.
+In addition, the Core will grow targeted ES cells obtained from the various entities affiliated with the International Knockout Mouse Consortium (IKMC), which is attempting to mutate all genes in the mouse genome (Knockout Mouse Project [KOMP] repository at UC Davis, the European Conditional Mouse Mutagenesis Program [EUCOMM], the North American Conditional Mouse Mutagenesis Project [NorCOMM, Canada], and the Texas A&M Institute for Genomic Medicine [TIGM]).
+Since the selection of euploid clones for injection increases the likelihood of obtaining germline contribution of the ES cells, the Core assists investigators in karyotyping successfully targeted clones.

 Microinjection of DNA (plasmid fragment or BAC) into single-celled mouse embryos to generate conventional transgenic mice